Individual Shrinkage for Random Effects: Empirical Applications

-The distribution $G_{a}$ of the random effect is assumed to belong to an exponential family, flexibly parameterized by a fifth-order spline.
-By pooling observations from all five waves, \cite{efron2016empirical}'s approach yields penalized Maximum Likelihood estimates of the spline parameters and thus an implied distribution $\hat{G}_{a}$ of studentized contact gaps with corresponding density $\hat{g}_{a}= d \hat{G}_{a}$.
-One can then recover the distribution $\hat{G}_{Y}$ of the random effects for the unstudentized contact gaps $Y_{it}$ under the assumption of independence between the random effects and $s_i$.
-In particular, the density $\hat{g}_{Y} = d \hat{G}_{Y}$ at each point $x$ is obtained as $\hat{g}_{Y}(x)= \frac{1}{N}\Sigma^N_{i=1} \frac{1}{s_i} \hat{g}_{a}(\frac{x}{s_i})$. \footnote{To perform the deconvolution, the choice of two tuning parameters is required: the order of the spline and the penalization parameter of the first-step maximum likelihood procedure.
+The prior $G_{a}$ belongs to an exponential family, parameterized by a fifth-order spline.
+By pooling all five waves, Efron estimates the spline parameters by penalized maximum likelihood and thus obtains the distribution $\hat{G}_{a}$ of studentized contact gaps with density $\hat{g}_{a}= d\hat{G}_{a}$.
+One then recovers the distribution $\hat{G}_{A}$ of the RE for the unstudentized contact gaps $Y_{i,t}$ under independence between the RE and $s_i$: the density $\hat{g}_{A} = d\hat{G}_{A}$ at each $x$ is $\hat{g}_{A}(x)= \frac{1}{N}\sum_{i=1}^N \frac{1}{s_i} \hat{g}_{a}\!\left(\frac{x}{s_i}\right)$.\footnote{To perform the deconvolution, the choice of two tuning parameters is required: the order of the spline and the penalty parameter of the first-step maximum likelihood procedure.
 The latter is optimally calibrated to obtain a variance matching the bias-corrected estimate in Table IV of \cite{kline2022systemic}.}